cristinae/teaching/we4nlp19/README.md

 ### Topics

-* Option 1: Analysis of Word Embeddings according to Corpus Size and Domain/Language
+* Option 1: Analysis of Word Embeddings according to Corpus Size and Domain/Language (use Wikipedia dumps)

-* Option 2: Word Embeddings with Multiword Expressions
+* Option 2: Word Embeddings with Multiword Expressions (use Wikipedia dumps)

-* Option 3: Word Embeddings on Semantic Features

-* Option 4: Contextual Embeddings in use
+* Option 3: Contextual Embeddings in use (pretrained contextual embeddings for an NLP task of your choice)

-* Option 5: Other (ask/propose!)
+* Option 4: Other (ask/propose!)

 ### Format